whereiskurt/subastion/README.md

 ![ssh-prod-green-subastion demo](https://github.com/whereiskurt/subastion/blob/main/docs/gifs/ssh.gif)

-After `build-aws-bluegreen` completes you have access to 2x EC2 bastion hosts straddling public/manage/private portions of their blue/green networks.
-Executing `openvpn-prod-blue-subastion` will extend your local network and tunnel your outbound traffic through AWS.
-Executing `ssh-prod-green-subastion` will land you on the green bastion host, straddling the subnets.

 Destroying the environment is as easy as running `destroy-prod-bluegreen` (this does not delete the KMS key):
 ![destroy-aws-bluegreen demo](https://github.com/whereiskurt/subastion/blob/main/docs/gifs/destroy.gif)